cvcenit/coulomb-project-core-cs11/README.md

   - For custom maps:
     > python3 shroom_raider.py -f map.txt -m (your sequence of moves) -o output.txt

-### Main Menu

-After booting up the game, you can select from the following menus:

-* Play Menu - Brings you to the character creation/selection and level selection.
-* Leaderboards Menu - Shows each character's standings in different categories.
-* Options Menu - Allows you to change the volume settings and shows the credits.
-* Quit Button - Exits the game.

 ### Controls

 After arriving into location of your adventure, here's how to navigate around the area: